nylas/nylas-mail/docs-atom/build-instructions/linux.md

   sudo script/grunt install
   ```

-  To use the newly installed Edgehill, quit and restart all running Edgehill instances.
+  To use the newly installed Nylas Mail, quit and restart all running Nylas Mail instances.

-5. *Optionally*, you may generate distributable packages of Edgehill at `$TMPDIR/edgehill-build`.
+5. *Optionally*, you may generate distributable packages of Nylas Mail at `$TMPDIR/edgehill-build`.
 Currenty, `.deb` and `.rpm` package types are supported.
 To create a `.deb` package run:

   ```sh
   script/grunt mkdeb